stacks-network/docs/src/pages/start-mining.md

 [burnchain]
 chain = "bitcoin"
-mode = "xenon"
-# if connecting to Krypton, set this to "krypton" mode = "xenon"
+mode = "xenon" # if connecting to Krypton, set this to "krypton"
 # To mine on Xenon, you need to run bitcoind locally
 # Details can be found in above section, 'Running bitcoind locally'
 # For Krypton, set peer_host to `bitcoind.krypton.blockstack.org` and